 - Be mindful of sentimental toys.
 Let kids have input; don't surprise-toss.

 - Heavy items off the floor.
-When decluttering garages or pantries, don’t leave unstable piles.
+When clearing out a garage and pantry, don't leave tipping piles.

 Can 5 minutes really make a difference in a cluttered home?

-Where should I start if my whole house feels messy?
+Where do I even start if my whole house seems messy?

 How do I involve kids in decluttering?